-Author's Note: This story is rated (M)ature due to content.
-It was originally posted in 2009 as a mix-match of other stories, and new material has been added to it since October, 2013.
-It has continually been one of my top rated stories and it is on the favorites list of well over 100 readers.
-Much of the story was inspired by actual events in my own personal life, as well as character arcs are based on a blend of several independent film and TV characters.
+Author's Note: This story was originally posted in 2009 as a mix-match of other stories, and new material has been added to it since 2014.
+It has continually been the most top-rated of all of my stories and is largely based on personal trials I've had throughout my life.

 When I was a little girl, I watched my father die.